tanthanh85/network-automation-course/modules/07_ansible/theory7.md

         ```
 *   **Dynamic Inventory:** Python scripts (or other executables) can generate inventory on the fly by printing a JSON representation.
 This is crucial for environments where devices are constantly added/removed (e.g., cloud, SDN controllers).

-### 2.2 Modules: The Building Blocks of Automation
+### 2.2 Modules - The Building Blocks of Automation

 Ansible modules are small, reusable pieces of code that perform specific tasks on managed nodes.